2026

 40.

-Flow by Pipetting during Medium Change on Deformation of hiPSC Aggregatesh,
+“Effect of Liquid Flow by Pipetting during Medium Change on Deformation of

 41.

-gUnderstanding the Formation and Behaviors of Droplets toward Consideration of
+and Behaviors of Droplets toward Consideration of Changeover during Cell

 42.

-Kei Kanie, Ryuji Kato, and Masahiro Kino-oka: gNumerical Investigation of Particle Dispersion in the
+Okano, Kei Kanie, Ryuji Kato, and Masahiro Kino-oka: “Numerical Investigation of Particle Dispersion in the

-Preprocessing Stage for a Static Cell Cultivationh, Regen.
+Preprocessing Stage for a Static Cell Cultivation”, Regen.
 Ther.,

 Vol. 12, pp. 83-87 (2019). (doi:10.1016/j.reth.2019.04.003)